euphoria-io/heim/doc/api.md

 | `reason` | [string](#string) | *optional* |  if `success` was false, the reason why |
 | `account_id` | [Snowflake](#snowflake) | *optional* |  if `success` was true, the id of the account the session logged into. |

+### resend-verification-email

+The `resend-verification-email` command forces a new email to be sent for verifying an accounts primary email address.
+An error will be returned if the account has no unverified email addresses associated with it.

+This packet has no fields.

+The `resend-verification-email-reply` packet indicates that a verification email has been sent.

+This packet has no fields.